-Plans must normally be submitted to Project Management for approval a minimum of 72 hours prior to the activity commencing.
+Plans are distributed the evening prior to the change, by the entity requiring the change.
 All drivers and operators must comply with Traffic Management Plans as per their scope of work.

-SCEE and project subcontractors shall work in compliance with the SCEE CBESS Traffic Management Plan, which has been developed for the project.
+SCEE and project subcontractors shall work in compliance with the overall SCEE CBESS Traffic Management Plan, which has been developed for the project.

-Refer: 201074-SE-PLN-0005 CBESS Traffic Management Plan-BS-HS-TEM-0046 Traffic Management Template
+Refer: 201074-SE-PLN-0005 CBESS Traffic Management Plan 201074-BS-HS-TEM-0046 Traffic Management Template